 Thank you for this opportunity to be considered for a position on the management committee of the ILAE.
-My working experience with the ILAE during the last 10 years has filled me with deep respect for this organisation with its legacy of over a 100 years of advocating to improve the care of people with epilepsy.
+My working experience with the ILAE during the last 14 years has filled me with deep respect for this organisation with its legacy of over 100 years of advocating to improve the care of people with epilepsy.

 I am a child neurologist, a clinician and work in Africa.
 This continent carries the highest burden of epilepsy in the world.
 I have experience training and working in 3 continents (Europe, Australasia and Africa), which has provided me with insight into the needs of diverse populations.
-Resource limited settings (RLS), which exist in low, middle and even high income countries often lack the capacity to follow international guidelines and as such these must be adapted to be viable at a local level.
-I support a policy whereby care is at a level appropriate for any person with epilepsy based anywhere in the world ("standard care").
+Resource limited settings (RLS), which exist in low, middle and even high-income countries often lack the capacity to follow international guidelines and as such these must be adapted to be viable at a local level.
+I support a policy whereby care is at a level appropriate for any person with epilepsy based anywhere in the world ("gold standard care").
 Some settings may have the capacity to offer state of the art interventions ("optimal care"), often related to research or experimental concepts, these are essential to develop new and innovative interventions.
-But for most places in the world offering standard care is a challenge, but should still be advocated for with the support of organisations such as the ILAE.
+But for most places in the world offering gold standard care is a challenge, but should still be advocated for with the support of organisations such as the ILAE.

-As part of my work for the ILAE I was part of the task force for the Neonatal guidelines (in collaboration with WHO), I chaired the task force for the Infantile seizure guidelines, co-chaired the Guidelines task force and am now chair of the Pediatric Commission.
-Within the Pediatric Commission we are focusing on adapting existing guidelines for local use but also collaborating with the neuropsychiatry commission to support the needs of people with epilepsy with regards to the commonly associated co-morbidities.
+As part of my work for the ILAE Pediatric Comission (chair 2013-2017, committee member prior and current term) I assisted development of the Neonatal guidelines (in collaboration with WHO published 2011) and am now part of the team working on the updated guidelines, as well as the new classification.
+In addition, I chaired the task force for the Infantile seizure guidelines (published 2015).
+Within the Pediatric Commission have been focusing on adapting existing guidelines for local use but have also collaborated with the neuropsychiatry commission to support the needs of people with epilepsy with regards to the commonly associated co-morbidities.
+This led to several reports including an assessment of the WHA in relation to the needs of children with epilepsy (2018).